Improving Pediatric Sepsis Outcomes

 Change lives.

-Every year, more than 3 million children worldwide die from sepsis, including 7,000 in the U.S. Nearly half who survive return to the hospital at least once and more than a third experience some disability.
+Every year, more than 3 million children worldwide die from sepsis, including 7,000 in the U.S. Pediatric sepsis hospitalizes more than 72,000 kids a year and costs the U.S. health care system up to $7.3 billon.

-From 2016-2023, 66 children’s hospitals across the U.S. came together to share data and collaborate on solutions to reduce deaths and complications due to sepsis.
-Eight years of learning and data from more than 100,000 sepsis cases culminated in a comprehensive resource for improving pediatric sepsis care.
+From 2016-2023, 66 children’s hospitals across the U.S. came together to share data and collaborate on solutions to reduce deaths and disabilities due to sepsis.
+Eight years of learning and data from more than 100,000 sepsis cases culminated in a comprehensive guide to sepsis care.

-Called a change package, this improvement toolkit equips hospitals with practical resources and evidence-based strategies proven to reduce pediatric deaths from sepsis.
+Called a change package, this improvement toolkit equips hospitals of all types with practical resources and evidence-based strategies to improve pediatric sepsis outcomes.

 What's in the change package?